Örebro University School of Business

 Research connected to South Asia:

-Prof. Åke Grönlund is involved in research on Electronic Government and E-democracy.
+Prof. Åke Grönlund has been involved in research on Electronic Government and E-democracy.
 He is founding faculty and member of the Steering Committee of the multidisciplinary DemocrIT research programme on ICT in democratic processes.
 This is a multidisciplinary research programme carried out in cooperation between the Media and Communications Studies (MKV) at Örebro University and a number of other subjects, also involving several PhD students.

 SPIDER, the Swedish Program for Information and Communication Technology (ICT) in Developing Regions, has provided funding for two Bangladesh related projects led by Prof. Grönlund: